17 December 2020 • 12:15 EST • New York

 These Conditions are in addition to and subject to the same law and our standard terms and conditions of sale, including the authenticity guarantee and any other terms and are not intended in any way to replace them.
 By participating in this sale via any Online Platform, you acknowledge that you are bound by the Conditions of Sale applicable in the relevant sale and by these additional Conditions.

-1. Bidders are welcome to submit bids in advance of the live auction (“Advance Bids”) through the Online Platforms.
-In order to do so, you must register an account with Sotheby’s and provide requested information.
-You may bid at or above the starting bid displayed on the Online Platforms.
-Please note that we reserve the right to lower the starting bid prior to the start of the live auction.
+1. For certain sales, bidders are welcome to submit bids in advance of the live auction (“Advance Bids”) through the Online Platforms.
+Please note that we reserve the right to amend the starting bid prior to the start of the live auction.

 The current leading bid will be visible to all bidders; the value and status of your maximum bid will be visible only to you, unless it is the leading bid.
 If the status of your bid changes, you will receive notifications via email and push (if you have the Sotheby’s App installed) leading up to the live auction.
 You may raise your maximum bid at any time in advance of the live auction.
 Once the live auction begins, the auctioneer will open bidding at the current leading bid.
 The system will continue to bid on your behalf up to your predetermined maximum bid, or you may continue to bid via the Online Platforms during the live auction at the next increment.
-Upon the closing of each lot, you will receive another email and push notification indicating whether you have won or lost each lot on which you have placed a bid.
-Please note that traditional absentee bids submitted in writing through our Bids Department will not be accepted for this sale.
+Upon the closing of each lot, you will receive push notification (if enabled on your device) indicating whether you have won or lost each lot on which you have placed a bid.

 2. Once it commences, a live auction is by its nature fast-moving and bidding may progress very quickly.
 The procedure for placing bids during the live auction is therefore a one-step process; as soon as the “Place Bid” button is clicked, a bid is submitted.
 By bidding online, you accept and agree that bids submitted in this way are final and that you will not under any circumstances be permitted to amend or retract your bid.
-If a successful bid is sent to Sotheby’s from your computer, electronic or mobile device, you irrevocably agree to pay the full purchase price, including buyer’s premium and all applicable taxes and other applicable charges.
+If a successful bid is sent to Sotheby’s from your computer, electronic or mobile device, you irrevocably agree to pay the full purchase price, including buyer’s premium, overhead premium and any other applicable charges, and applicable taxes.

 4. The record of sale kept by Sotheby’s will be taken as absolute and final in all disputes.
 In the event of a discrepancy between any online records or messages provided to you and the record of sale kept by Sotheby’s, the record of sale will govern.